 Your Wedding Reception Banner is Complete.

-You could also make beautiful banners in different styles using these instructions for a bachelorette party, baby shower, birthday party, or a multitude of other celebrations.
+You could also make beautiful banners in different styles using these instructions for a bachelorette party, baby shower, birthday party, bridal shower, or a multitude of other celebrations.
+Just change colors and letters to match your decor.

 Get creative and have fun.